Skip to main content.

 Start Eclipse.
 If you're on a lab machine, run Eclipse on the command line by typing eclipse.

-Once Eclipse opens, if necessary, close the Welcome window to get to the typical view of Eclipse.
+Once Eclipse opens, if necessary, skim through the Welcome window and then close it to get to the typical view of Eclipse.

-If you have used Eclipse before, create a new workspace for this course: go to File --> Switch Workspace, choose Other and then make a new workspace directory (e.g., cs209_workspace).
+If you have used Eclipse before or you want to put your code for this course in a specific location, create a new workspace: go to File --> Switch Workspace, choose Other and then make a new workspace directory (e.g., cs209_workspace).

 Java Project in Eclipse